Gus Bell

-In his 15-year MLB career, Bell was a .281 hitter with 1,823 hits, 311 doubles, 66 triples, 206 home runs and 942 runs batted in in 1,741 games played.
-He was a four-time National League All-Star.
-Defensively, he recorded a career .985 fielding percentage playing at all three outfield positions.
-He was nicknamed "Gus" as a youngster because he was a fan of longtime MLB player Gus Mancuso.
+David Russell "Gus" Bell Jr. (November 15, 1928 – May 7, 1995) was an American professional baseball player and scout.
+He played in Major League Baseball as a center fielder from 1950 to 1964, most prominently as a member of the Cincinnati Reds, where he was a four-time All-Star and a member of Cincinnati's 1961 National League pennant-winning team.
+Bell had 100 or more runs batted in four times during his Reds career and batted .292 or better six times.

+Bell also played for the Pittsburgh Pirates, New York Mets and Milwaukee Braves.
+He was inducted into the Cincinnati Reds Hall of Fame in 1964.

 Family

-A native of Louisville, Kentucky, and graduate of Bishop Benedict Joseph Flaget High School, Bell was the oldest member of a rare three-generation major league family.
-His son Buddy has been a third baseman, coach, manager and front-office executive in the majors since 1972, and his grandsons David and Mike were MLB infielders who remained in baseball after their playing careers as coaches, managers or player development officials.
+A native of Louisville, Kentucky, and graduate of Bishop Benedict Joseph Flaget High School, Bell was nicknamed "Gus" as a youngster because he was a fan of longtime MLB player Gus Mancuso.

+Gus Bell was the oldest member of a rare three-generation major league family.
+His son Buddy has been a third baseman, coach, manager and front-office executive in the majors since 1972, and his grandsons, former MLB infielders David and Mike, became coaches, managers or player development officials after their playing careers.